johntalton/boschIEU/README.md

 ## :blue_book: BoschIEU Sensor
 #### :page_facing_up: detectChip()
-After constructing a sensor object, the `detectChip` method is recomended as it will attempt to (get this) detect which version of the chip to use for further register interactions.
+After constructing a sensor object, the `detectChip` method is recommended as it will attempt to (get this) detect which version of the chip to use for further register interactions.
 ```js
 sensor.detectChip()
    .then(() => { if(sensor.valid()) ... })

 ```
-Alternativly, if you are you wish to set the chip during initialization that is also posible
+Alternatively, if you are you wish to set the chip during initialization that is also possible
 ```js
    // sensor.chipId = Chip.bmp388
 ```